synogen/hass-localtuyax/documentation/docs/auto_configure.md

 # Auto configure devices
-Localtuya can disocver you device entities if cloud is enable because the feature at the moment rely on `DP code` and [Devices Category](https://developer.tuya.com/en/docs/iot/standarddescription?id=K9i5ql6waswzq#title-6-List%20of%20category%20code){target="_blank"}.
+LocaltuyaX can disocver you device entities if cloud is enable because the feature at the moment rely on `DP code` and [Devices Category](https://developer.tuya.com/en/docs/iot/standarddescription?id=K9i5ql6waswzq#title-6-List%20of%20category%20code){target="_blank"}.

 By known the `category` we use that to get all the possible entities from stored data.<br> Data stored in `/localtuyax/core/ha_entities` (1)
 {.annotate}